amolenk/dapr-hands-on/Assignment02/README.md

-# Assignment 2 - Add Dapr service invocation
+# Assignment 2 - Add Dapr service-to-service invocation

 In this assignment, you're going to add Dapr into the mix.
 You will use the **Service-to-service Invocation** building-block.